olsenfromhell/my-bug-reports/exampleBugReports.md

 are selected as active and there are no conditions now;
 7. Unselect several values in Columns section;
 8. Press "Apply" button;
-9. Columns section values are now shown as "Empty".

 Expected result: Values in Columns section and Conditions section are saved as selected.
 Columns section values are shown as saved.
 Actual result: Values in Columns section and Conditions section are not saved.
 Column section values are shown as "Empty".